 Cohousing is becoming an ever more viable option for people seeking long term housing solutions that can give them security of tenure while at the same time providing them with the safety and comfort of living with other like minded people with a concern for creating a nourishing and sharing environment.

 Cohousing is not necessarily the sharing of one house by many occupants.
-It can be a collaboration of many household using a shared ownership structure.
+It can be a collaboration of many households using a shared ownership structure.

 To learn more about cohousing and whether it might work for you see our cohousing resources page.